 Leisure Buddies audio

-Community visitors provide friendship to older people experiencing loneliness and social isolation.
-The Community Visitor Scheme is an Australian government program that aims to reduce or prevent the impact of social isolation amongst older Australians.
+Aged Care Volunteer Visitors provide friendship to older people experiencing loneliness and social isolation.
+The Aged Care Volunteer Visitors Scheme is an Australian government program that aims to reduce or prevent the impact of social isolation amongst older Australians.

-The older person must be receiving a Commonwealth funded age care package or living in an aged care facility and can be referred by anyone, including themselves.
+The older person must be receiving a Commonwealth-funded Aged Care Package, living in their home and can be referred by anyone, including themselves.

 Inclusion Melbourne auspices this program and our role is to: